zhoda-lii/esports-wiki/README.md

 ## Authors

-- Aron Limos
+- AronLimos
-- Joash Daligcon
+- zhoda-lii
-- Lance Mirano
+- kianaaxd

 ## Contributions

 1. Main Landing Page
-   - Coding (by Joash Daligcon)
+   - Coding (by zhoda-lii)
-   - Pictures (by Joash Daligcon)
+   - Pictures (by zhoda-lii)
-   - Layout (by Aron Limos and Lance Mirano)
+   - Layout (by AronLimos and kianaaxd)
-   - Wiki Description (by Joash Daligcon)
+   - Wiki Description (by zhoda-lii)
-   - Game Overview (by Aron Limos)
+   - Game Overview (by AronLimos)
-   - Game History (by Lance Mirano)
+   - Game History (by kianaaxd)
-   - Main Gameplay (by Aron Limos)
+   - Main Gameplay (by AronLimos)
-   - Competitive Gaming (by Lance Mirano)
+   - Competitive Gaming (by kianaaxd)
-   - All About Esports (by Aron Limos, Joash Daligcon, Lance Mirano)
+   - All About Esports (by AronLimos, zhoda-lii, kianaaxd)
-   - Classification as Sport (by Aron Limos, Joash Daligcon, Lance Mirano)
+   - Classification as Sport (by AronLimos, zhoda-lii, kianaaxd)
-2. Counter-Strike 2 Page (by Lance Mirano)
+2. Counter-Strike 2 Page (by kianaaxd)
-3. Dota 2 Page (by Joash Daligcon)
+3. Dota 2 Page (by zhoda-lii)
-4. Valorant Page (by Aron Limos)
+4. Valorant Page (by AronLimos)